-The Child & Family Development Center (CFDC) Early Intervention Program offers coordinated interdisciplinary services in early intervention and early education within Department of Disability and Human Development at the University of Illinois-Chicago.
+The Child and Family Development Center (CFDC) Early Intervention Program offers coordinated interdisciplinary services in early intervention and early education within Department of Disability and Human Development at the University of Illinois-Chicago.
 The primary goal of CFDC is to promote positive outcomes for young children and their families through play-based evaluation and therapy services; routine-based interventions; and family support, education and training.
 We address this goal by working concurrently in the areas of community service, research, and professional development to:

 - Deliver high quality, early intervention services to young children with disabilities and their families;